Skip to main content

 Moving beyond the foundational understanding that genes influence PCOS, we can begin to examine the specific ways this genetic architecture shapes your response to non-dietary lifestyle interventions.
 The concept of “lifestyle” is broad, encompassing exercise, sleep, and stress management.
 For women with PCOS, the effectiveness of these interventions is not uniform.

 Your unique genetic signature creates a biological context that determines which lifestyle modifications will be most impactful for your system.
-This is the beginning of true personalization, where we use clinical science to understand why one person finds significant relief from while another benefits more profoundly from prioritizing sleep hygiene.
+This is the beginning of true personalization, where we use clinical science to understand why one person finds significant relief from resistance training while another benefits more profoundly from prioritizing sleep hygiene.

 The variations in your DNA, known as single nucleotide polymorphisms (SNPs), can alter the function of proteins involved in every aspect of your physiology.
 In PCOS, relevant SNPs are found in genes that regulate everything from how your muscles use glucose during exercise to how your nervous system responds to stress.